-Mario and Luigi also have no problems with killing a baby and are seen doing it 5 times in the Super Mario Galaxy games (2 Dino Piranhas, 2 Fiery Dino Piranhas and 1 Peewee Piranha) and in these cases (unlike the cases where the infant survives like Baby Bowser, Bowser Jr. and Jr. Troopa) they aren't being evil nor mean (though they still try to kill the Mario Bros).
+Mario and Luigi also have no problems with killing a baby and are seen doing it 5 times in the Super Mario Galaxy games (2 Dino Piranhas, 2 Fiery Dino Piranhas and 1 Peewee Piranha though they still did try to kill the Mario Bros) and in these cases (unlike the cases where the infant survives like Baby Bowser, Bowser Jr. and Jr. Troopa) they die.

 Metro: Last Light has its fair share of children dying or dead.
 Most notable examples are the bombs that forced people down into the Metro, as well as the synthetic Ebola epidemic that Korbut released on the neutral stations that takes out every man, woman and child there- not to mention the executioner mop-up crews that are sent in to set the place ablaze and kill absolutely everybody.

 Baldur's Gate has the gnome Jeb, who enjoys murdering street children.
 Unfortunately, you have to make allies with him in the first game in order to escape from prison; in the second game, however, you encounter him again, and can give him what he deserves.

 Skull Girls: Black Dahlia, the Medici mafia's top assassin did not even hesitate to put a bullet through the head of fourteen year old Sienna Continello and actually taunted the poor girl's mother while doing it.
 She also threatens to kill the also fourteen year old Peacock in the latter's ending, but in that case it is more justified as Peacockhad been slaughtering her way through the Medici stronghold up to this point.